SocketCluster/socketcluster-client/README.md

 - Note that the src attribute may be different depending on how you setup your HTTP server

 Once you have embedded the client asyngular-client.js into your page, you will gain access to a global asyngular object.
-Then, to begin interacting with the SocketCluster cluster, you will need to establish a connection.
+Then, to begin interacting with the Asyngular cluster, you will need to establish a connection.
 Once that's done, you will be able to emit events to the server and listen to incoming events (example code):

 ```js